lblod/verenigingen-graph-dispatcher-service/README.md

 ### Paths to administrative unit

 Some default paths are provided in the `config/pathsToAdministrativeUnit.js` file.
-These should be sufficient to move all data about worship positions to the correct organisation graph.
+These should be sufficient to move all data about associations to the correct organisation graph.
 If needed, this file can be overridden by mounting a file with the same name in the same folder via a mount in the `docker-compose.yml` file.
 For example: